"Halloween: The Curse of Michael Myers" Review

 "Producer's Cut" Clip:

 The Curse of Michael Myers' troubled production has become legendary in horror-nerd circles.
-A disastrous test screening resulted in extensive re-shoots which completely changed numerous scenes and gave the film an entirely new ending.
+A disastrous test screening resulted in extensive re-shoots that changed numerous scenes and gave the film an entirely new ending.
 Perhaps this explains why the movie flows about as well as a wedding video shot by a drunken cameraman.

 Sadly, Donald Pleasance passed away in February 1995, shortly after the completion of principal photography (Curse is dedicated to his memory) ...as a result, the bulk of his role ended up on the cutting room floor after the reshoots.
 All of the behind-the-scenes tampering was for naught, anyway, as Curse still tanked at the box office in September of 1995.